-We will now briefly discuss the performance of psgrnd.
-The key question is how fast it can process data-program pairs leading to large ground theories with millions of atoms and clauses.
-We tested psgrnd on data-program pairs (D_n, P) , where P is a program consisting of two simple clauses, each with four variables over the same domain, and D_n specifies this single domain as the integer range (1..n).
 The ground theory for a data-program pair (D_n, P) consists of $2n^4$ ground atoms and $2n^4$ ground clauses.
-Thus, even for small values of n, the ground theory is large, which poses a challenge for grounding programs (for instance, grnd (D{50}, P) has over 12 million atoms and 12 million clauses).
-We compared psgrnd with its earlier and restricted version [6], which we call here old-psgrnd.
-We also compared psgrnd with lparse, a state-of-the-art program for grounding DATALOG[¬] programs (for that comparison, we replaced the program P with an equivalent DATALOG[¬] program of a similar structure to P).
-The results for n = 10, 20, 30, 40 and 50 are shown in Table 1.
+Thus, even for small values of n, the ground theory is large, which poses a challenge for grounding programs (for instance, $grnd(D{50}, P)$ has over 12 million atoms and 12 million clauses).
+We compared psgrnd with its earlier and restricted version [9], which we call here old-psgrnd (version of June 4, 2003).
+We also compared psgrnd with lparse (version 1.0.13), a state-of-the-art program for grounding DATALOG[¬] programs.
+For that comparison, we replaced the program P with an equivalent DATALOG[¬] program of a similar structure to P.